jongmp/Napoli-Polly/README.md

 Accents aren’t always discerned by Amazon’s Alexa, and oftentimes, Alexa executes the wrong commands.

 ## Goal
-Our goal is to determine if Alexa recognizes English with Polly’s different accents.
+Our goal is to determine Alexa's ability to recognize different English accents.

 ## Methodology
 1. Use AWS Polly to generate speech samples in different accents.